 Inspections should involve all aspects of a fire system including smoke detectors, alarms, sprinklers and other related items.
 During the inspection process, any malfunctions or signs of damage can be identified and rectified before they become major issues.
 Furthermore, this process also ensures that all necessary permits are up-to-date and compliant with local regulations.

 Scheduling regular inspections can save lives in the event of a fire emergency by making sure that all components operate properly within a reasonable timeframe.
+For safety tips and guide on how to address different components problems, visit our blog post here.

 Fire alarms are a critical tool for keeping people safe in the event of a fire, so it is essential that they are regularly tested to ensure they will work properly when needed.
 Testing fire alarms helps identify any potential issues with the system, like broken or disconnected wiring, low battery power, or dust accumulation on sensors.
 This allows for repairs and maintenance to be done before a real emergency occurs.
 Additionally, testing helps familiarize people with the sound of the alarm and ensures that everyone knows what to do if one goes off.
 Regular testing is an important part of keeping people safe in case of an emergency.